-In 2021-22 Mr. Hurtado will make his Utah Opera Debut as Don José in La Tragèdie de Carmen, and revisit the role of Rodolfo in La bohème at the Noorda Center for the Performing Arts alongside Marina Costa-Jackson's Mimì He will also sing the tenor solos in a new work for choir, orchestra and soloists entitled 'A Mosaic for Earth' at Virginia Tech University (soon to be released on the Tohnsehen label), in Mozart's Requiem with Millennial Choirs and Orchestras in Salt Lake City and in Handel's Messiah with Southwest Symhony.
-He will cover Cavaradossi in Tosca for Utah Opera, and finish the season as Don José in Carmen with Utah Festival Opera.
+Most recently in 2022, Hurtado performed as tenor soloist with Opera Roanoke in their season opener, "Opera Gems," under the baton of Maestro Steven White.
+He was also seen in the role of Don José in Carmen for Utah Festival Opera.
+He covered the role of Cavaradossi in Tosca, and revisited the role of Rodolfo in La bohème at the Noorda Center for the Performing Arts alongside Marina Costa-Jackson's Mimì.
+He also performed the tenor solos in a new work for choir, orchestra and soloists entitled "A Mosaic for Earth" at Virginia Tech University, Mozart's Requiem with Millennial Choirs and Orchestras in Salt Lake City and Handel's Messiah with the Southwest Symphony.

 In concert, Mr. Hurtado has performed Beethoven’s Ninth Symphony with the West Michigan Symphony Orchestra, Liszt’s A Faust Symphony with the Traverse Symphony Orchestra, Bach’s Magnificat and G Major Mass with Sacramento Choral Society and Orchestra, Messiah with the Central United Methodist Church (MI), and gala concerts with Utah Symphony and Opera, Festival Opera at Walnut Creek, Temple Square Orchestra and Chorale of Salt Lake City, Santa Rosa Symphony and Martinez Opera.

 Mr. Hurtado has been studying voice with Jack LiVigni since 2020, moving into the spinto tenor repertoire.
 He was trained as a young artist with Central City Opera, Opera North and Utah Festival Opera.
 He holds degrees in voice from Florida State University, Cincinnati College-Conservatory of Music, and Brigham Young University.